HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     </include>
 ```

-In addition, we can use the `in` attribute in the `include` element or the `call` element to define the location of the target document, so the attribute value will affect the behavior of the operation group.
+In addition, we can use `in` attribute in `include` element or `call` element to define the location of the target document, so the attribute value will affect the behavior of the operation group.

-We can define sub-elements in the `include` element, and these sub-elements will be executed after the operation group defined by `define` has been executed.
+We can define sub-elements in `include` element, and these sub-elements will be executed after the operation group defined by `define` has been executed.

-#### 2.5.11) `observe`, `forget` and `fire` tags
+#### 2.5.11) `observe`, `forget` and `fire` Tags

-The `observe` tag is used to define an action element that performs an observation operation.
+`observe` tag is used to define an action element that performs an observation operation.
 This element will observe a state change on a specific variable or data, and when the specified event arrives, if its `with` attribute specifies a valid operation group, then Execute the operation group, otherwise execute the operation group defined by the tag.

-We use the `against` attribute of `observe` to specify the name of a statically named variable to observe, and the `on` attribute to specify a piece of data to observe.
-The `against` attribute takes precedence over the `on` attribute.
+We use `against` attribute of `observe` to specify the name of a statically named variable to observe, and the `on` attribute to specify a piece of data to observe. `against` attribute takes precedence over `on` attribute.
 Note that we cannot observe a temporary named variable or context variable.

 When we observe a static named variable, we can observe whether the data corresponding to the named variable is ready, or whether an error occurs in the process of obtaining the data, or whether the data on the named variable has been destroyed, etc.